naturalfunction/naturalfunction.github.io/content/post/getting-started-with-KORE-connectivity-api/index.md

 ### Postman Collection

-Kore offers a Postman collection that enables you to validate the APIs without writing any code, alternatively, the Developer Portal documentation also includes the ability to call the endpoints, you must be logged into the Developer Portal to view this [Auth Section](https://developer-app.korewireless.com/api?product=Connectivity#auth).
+KORE offers a Postman collection that enables you to validate the APIs without writing any code, alternatively, the Developer Portal documentation also includes the ability to call the endpoints, you must be logged into the Developer Portal to view this [Auth Section](https://developer-app.korewireless.com/api?product=Connectivity#auth).

 ![](devportal-postman.png)

 ---
 ### Github

-Kore Wireless has a [GitHub repository](https://github.com/korewireless) containing code samples.
+KORE Wireless has a [GitHub repository](https://github.com/korewireless) containing code samples.
 You can view code samples related to the Connectivity API [here](https://github.com/korewireless/Developer-API).

 ![](kore-github.png)